bigcurl/wheneverd/FEATURE_SUMMARY.md

 - With no arguments, prints help to stderr and exits non-zero (placeholder behavior).
 - The gem includes a small “whenever-like” domain model (interval parsing, durations, triggers, schedules).
 - The gem can load a Ruby schedule DSL file via `Wheneverd::DSL::Loader.load_file`, supporting `every(...) { command(...) }`.
-- Does not generate systemd units/timers yet.
+- The gem can render systemd `.service` and `.timer` units via `Wheneverd::Systemd::Renderer.render`.